 The reason behind this is that to make sense of anything that is said you have to make an internal representation of it.
 If I want you to think of a blue car, just by talking about a blue car will cause you to think of one.
 Hypnotic Persuasion Skills is all about structuring your language in sequences of internal representations that lead the listener in the direction you want them to go in.
 It does not matter if they know what you are doing or not…if they are still listening then it is happening.

 Getting agreement might be another matter, but if they can imagine agreement then the possibility is open for you.
 To find out more about how to structure sequences of internal representations through conversation check out The Persuasion Skills Black Book.

-The Advanced Persuasion Patterns course will give you the skills to start structuring your language so that you are sequencing the listener through different states and pointing them towards the things that you want them to notice.
-If such a comprehensive course is not right for you just yet you can download The Persuasion Skills Black Book, the ultimate start up guide for hypnotic persuasion techniques right now for only $47 here.
+The Persuasion Skills Black Book will give you a head start in structuring your language so that you are sequencing the listener through different states and pointing them towards the things that you want them to notice.

 Thanks Kate for allowing me to publish your email…it’s a great example and an opportunity to share some things about internal representations.